telefonicaid/fiware-orion/doc/manuals-ld/progress.md

 ### POST /ngsi-ld/v1//ngsi-ld/v1/entityOperations/update
-  Gabriel will implement this service in December 2019
+  Gabriel will implement this service in February 2020

 #### Still Missing
   * All	of it